-Mapping for Change have over 15 years’ experience in coordinating Citizen Science initiatives.
-We have supported groups to measure various types of environmental pollutant, including air, noise, and more recently – odour.
+We have over 15 years’ experience in coordinating Citizen Science initiatives ranging from local grassroots campaigns to EU-funded multi-country research projects and have supported groups to measure and map various types of environmental pollutants, including air, noise, and odour.

 Resident and Community Groups